Three St. John’s Law Students Earn New York City Bar Diversity Fellowships

 The St. John’s Law fellowship recipients went through a rigorous selection process that included a legal writing requirement, a personal statement, a screening committee interview, and a second interview by a panel of attorneys and school representatives.
 Assistant Director of Career Development Lalaine Mercado administered all aspects of the program and, along with Professor Jacob L. Todres, Assistant Dean of Students Kimathi Gordon-Somers, and Assistant Director of Career Development Melissa Kubit Angelides, advised students about the fellowship opportunity.

 “St. John’s students have been very successful in obtaining these competitive fellowships over the years,” says Jeanne Ardan, the Law School’s associate dean for career development and externships.
 “The practical experience they gain during the placements gives them a strong foundation for future employment.
-It’s a very exciting opportunity for Nicole, Danika, and Brendan, who are deserving of this honor.”
+It’s a very exciting opportunity for Nicole, Danika, and Brendon, who are deserving of this honor.”